The Best Rimworld Mods09 Jul 2020 7

 Toilets, showers, sinks, baths, waste processing plants, sewage, and pipe systems are all added as well as the hygiene and bladder needs.
 And of course, the more opulent a bathroom, the happier your colonists will be.

-Some Quality of Life mods:
+Rimworld Quality of Life Mods

-Colour Coded Moods by PorqueNoLosDos
+Colour Coded Moods

 While Tynan, blessed be he, has done a lot to improve the moods and how easy they are to tell, this little mod makes it just a little easier.